Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 :::info
-For Mainnet Operators - the `metadata.json` and operator logo .png files MUST be hosted via github.com specifically.
-This requirement does not apply to Testnet.
+For Mainnet Operators - the `metadata.json` and operator logo .png files MUST be hosted via github.com repositories specifically.
+Caveat: **gist.github.com** hosted files are not permitted.
+These requirements do not apply to Testnet Operators.
 :::

 :::warning